 If you’re receiving a travel allowance or the use of a car from your employer, you can claim the tax back for the kilometres you travelled for business purposes during the year.

 Choose the appropriate option to claim travel expenses when setting up your tax return and complete the relevant section, which could be Travel Allowance or Employer Provided Vehicle.
 Ensure you also have the vehicle purchase contract, vehicle expense invoices and your logbook of course.
-If you receive a travel allowance, and are not sure whether claiming actual costs or deemed costs will be most tax efficient for you, check out this handy information.
+If you receive a travel allowance, and are not sure whether claiming actual costs or deemed costs will be most tax efficient for you, check out our handy Travel Deduction Tax Calculator.

 Donate to a literacy charity each month?
 Or perhaps it’s a safety house for abandoned children that needs your financial help?
 If you’re contributing to the welfare of our country and supporting a charity, you’ll be pleased to know that any donations made to a registered Public Benefit Organisation (PBO) are tax deductible, up to a maximum of 10% of your taxable income.
 Any disallowed donation exceeding the threshold can be carried forward to the following year and deducted then, subject to the same limit.
 Remember that just because something is a non-profit organisation, doesn’t always make it a PBO.
 So, check with the organisation you’re giving money to if they’re allowed to issue you with a PBO certificate (S18A).